Receive Our Newsletter

 Huda Fakhreddine is Assistant Professor of Arabic literature at the University of Pennsylvania.
 She holds an MA in English literature from the American University of Beirut and a PhD in Near Eastern Languages and Civilizations from Indiana University, Bloomington.

-Her work focuses on modernist trends in Arabic poetry and their relationship to the Arabic literary tradition.
-Her forthcoming book Metapoesis in the Arabic Tradition (Brill, 2015) is a study of the modernist poetry of the twentieth century and the Abbasid muh?dath movement, as periods of literary crisis and meta-poetic reflection.
-She is interested in the role of the Arabic qas?idah as a space for negotiating the foreign and the indigenous, the modern and the traditional, and its relationship to other poetic forms such as the free verse poem and the prose poem.
+Her book The Arabic Prose Poem: Poetic Theory and Practice is forthcoming from Edinburgh University Press.
+Her work focuses on modernist trends in Arabic poetry and their relationship to the Arabic literary tradition and she is interested in the role of the Arabic qasida as a space for negotiating the foreign and the indigenous, the modern and the traditional, and its relationship to other poetic forms such as the free verse poem and the prose poem.